gradle-nexus/publish-plugin/README.md

 ### HTTP Timeouts

-You can configure the `connectTimeout` and `clientTimeout` properties on the `nexusPublishing` extension to set the connect and read/write timeouts (both default to 1 minute).
+You can configure the `connectTimeout` and `clientTimeout` properties on the `nexusPublishing` extension to set the connect and read/write timeouts (both default to 5 minutes).
 Good luck!

 ---